mrstefangrimm/TemplateStateMachine/README.md

 ## Getting Started

-The example with the states A, AA, AAA, AAB and B is a good starting point.
+The example with the states A, AA, AAA, AAB, and B is a good starting point.
 Once you scrolled down to `main` you will see that tsm is easy to use.
-I recommend to play with it for a while: What happens if you dispatch "B_AA" (to  be read: "to B from AA") when already in B?
+I recommend playing with it for a while: What happens if you dispatch "B_AA" (read: "to B from AA") when already in B?
 In what order are the exit methods called when in state AAA and "B_AA" is dispatched?

 https://wandbox.org/permlink/0RRO72sSNMh2O1nQ

 [![statemachine example](docs/sm_example_uml.png)](https://wandbox.org/permlink/0RRO72sSNMh2O1nQ)[![statemachine example](docs/sm_example_code.png)](https://wandbox.org/permlink/0RRO72sSNMh2O1nQ)

-> Figure 1: Shows an state machine example with states, sub-states and sub-sub-states.
-It has transitions which go from a sub-state to a higher level state.
+> Figure 1: Shows a state machine example with states, sub-states, and sub-sub-states.
+It has transitions which go from a sub-state to a higher-level state.